19 Freelance Writing Niches and How To Choose Yours

 • Social media writing

-Potential earnings: Digital marketing freelancers usually charge $15-$45 per hour.
+Potential earnings: Digital marketing freelance writers usually charge $15 to $45 per hour.

 5. E-commerce copy

-Potential earnings: E-commerce freelancers usually charge $36 per hour.
+Potential earnings: E-commerce freelance writers usually charge $25 to $48 per hour.

 6. Email marketing copy